Little Octobrists: Description

-Groups of Octobrists were created in the first grades of schools and operated until the Octobrists entered the pioneers and the formation of pioneer detachments.
+Groups of Octobrists were created in the first grades of schools and operated until the Octobrists were promoted to Pioneers and the formation of pioneer detachments in the higher grades.
 Initially, after joining the ranks of the Octobrists, children wore a red star sewn on their shirt, on their left chest. issue a badge - a five-pointed ruby star with a portrait of Lenin as a child.
-The group's symbol was the red October flag.
+The group's symbol was the red flag, a symbol of the events of 1917.

 The group (in some schools - a detachment) of the Octobrists consisted of several units, called "stars", each of which usually included 5 children - the symbol of a five-pointed star.
 The principle of creating a detachment of Octobrists was simple: a detachment is a school class.
 As a rule, in the "star" every October, he held one of the "positions" - the commander of the "star", florist, orderly, librarian, political informer, or sportsman.
 In some schools, the commander of the "star", at the request of the teachers, sewed a stripe on the sleeve of his tunic (squad leader - 2 stripes).

 The activities of the Octobrists took place mainly in a playful way and were organized by teachers and counselors.
 The All-Union October Week was held annually on April 16–22.
 At the school for the Octobrists, "Lenin's readings" could be organized, when on the 22nd of each month the appointed senior pupil came to the class and read stories about V.I.
 Lenin (his birthday was April 22, 1870).